meinto/glow/README.md

 ## Workflow

 > Important!
-> Some commands need additional information like git author or gitlab namespace and project name.
+> Some commands need additional information like git author or Gitlab namespace and project name.
 > These Informations can be stored in a config file or can be passed through flags.
 > To configure the glow.json config file run the "init" command